marcgloor/pulsechain/README.md

 docker system prune -a
 docker rmi <execution-client> <consensus-client> <validator-client>
 ```
+Please refer to the geth manual in order to find out more information about [pruning](https://geth.ethereum.org/docs/fundamentals/pruning).
 #### Security
 You will find in the github repo a [firewall.sh](firewall.sh) script which gives you an idea how to lockdown your pulsechain validator node.
 Also stop and disable all unwanted services on the server and close unused ports.